If your birth data is used on this site and you would prefer it wasn't, contact me (bottom of page for address) about removal.

 A Long, Sophisticated Explanation on Scientific Method from Wikipedia (this was more than I wanted, but some readers might want to read all of it)

 The variety of information per individual produced by this method ought to make it highly suitable for research and application of the scientific method.
-If it doesn't organize data better than any other method (that is, if it doesn't show connections never before demonstrated, or if it doesn't simplify connections previously considered more complex), and if it does not yield reproducible results, then we can say the method appears invalid.
+If it doesn't organize data better than any other method (that is, if it doesn't show connections never before demonstrated, or if it doesn't simplify connections previously considered more complex), and if it does not yield reproducible results, then we can say the method is invalid.
 But, this method does a superior job of organizing data more efficiently than other forms of astrology.
 And its results are reproducible.
 Evidence for same is in the papers and their addenda published on this site, all listed with links below.
-And they can be reproduced by any other astrologer because I have made the method, its derivation and principles, and its empirically-derived rules available in two other papers on this website.
-Their links are available at the very bottom of this page.
+And they can be reproduced by any other astrologer because the method, its derivation and principles, and its empirically-derived rules are available in two other papers on this website.
+Their links are available at the very bottom of this page as well as at the bottom of most papers.
+Their titles are “About This Method” and "Chart Reading Rules."
+The former paper also contains answers to FAQs.

 Taking a longer, more social look at astrology, there are indications in ancient literature that astrology was once far more in ascendance than it is now.
-Understandably, many people today think its present debased status (it used to be a sacred science) an appropriate outcome for an out-dated superstition.
-Astrology, they believe, has died because it was based on the primitive, unscientific "belief" that the stars and planets influence human destiny.
+I don’t mean just as a superstition, but, in the hands of the right interpreter, a trusted method for discerning certain aspects of reality.
+During most of human history, mankind has known the night sky.
+It seems to have stimulated not only his imagination but his continuous observation.
+Understandably, many people today think astrology’s present debased status an appropriate outcome for an out-dated superstition.
+Astrology, they believe, has died because it was based on the primitive, unscientific belief that the stars and planets influence human destiny.

 The useful part of astrology is it can answer questions that only modern science can raise.
 It can take us deeper into mind/body and environment/heredity questions than any other science.
-It can identify current and potential physical, mental, and behavioral problems.
+It can identify current and potential physical, mental, and behavioral problems, many at birth.
 It identifies "excesses" of consciousness which lead to disastrous behaviors and illnesses.
 All of these yield consistent and quantifiable information.
 In doing so they place astrology firmly in the category of a research tool as well as diagnostic aid.
 Astrology also has unprecedented potential as a learning aid: I can better understand another’s experience if ever in my life I have approached their astrology which represents that form of consciousness.
 If it is a painful experience, and in all my life I only experienced something half that difficult (indicated by its astrology), then I have some idea how bad it is for the other fellow.
 The same is true of being conned.
 Gambling.
 Asocial behavior.
 Being blindly in love.
 And so on.
-These are all astrologically sponsored experiences, moderated by the individual's genuine understanding.
+These are all astrologically sponsored experiences, though it is true different people have different susceptibilities to some.

-Papers listed below show some of the areas astrological information separates the wheat from the chaff diagnostically.
-As stated above, the method used here is not the traditional Western (or even Eastern, for that matter) one.
+Papers listed below show some of the areas astrological results separate the wheat from the chaff diagnostically.
+As stated above, the method used here is not the traditional Western.
+For that matter, it is not a traditional Eastern one, either.
 For the best explanation of it, read the paper titled "About This Method" with a link at the bottom of this page.
 This method appears more complex than others.
 Actually, because of its consistency, in ways it is simpler, much simpler.
 For a better understanding of the empirically-derived rules for reading this form of astrology, read the paper "Chart Reading Rules," link at bottom of this page.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * ** * * * * * * * * * * * *

-Information necessary to cast a chart is: (1) date of birth, (2) time of birth (from birth certificate), (3) location of birth (town, county if the state contains two towns of the same name, state, country).
-In addition, (4) date of diagnosis is helpful but not the diagnosis itself in confirming conditions.
-I usually ask for two or three incidents--like auto accidents, surgery, marriage, birth of children--to confirm that the time given on the birth certificate is correct and not approximate.
+Information necessary to cast a chart is: (1) date of birth, (2) time of birth (from birth certificate), (3) location of birth (town, county if the state contains two towns of the same name) state, country.
+I am no longer doing readings but sometimes respond to unique problems.

 PAPERS